rjackson/ember_bisect/README.md

 # if you don't already have karma installed
 npm install -g karma

-# navigate to the ember_bisect director
+# navigate to the ember_bisect directory
 cd ember_bisect

 # install required packages